Text & Interview: Alec Coiro

 As the time comes for me to ramble out of Long Island City, I ask Moyer what she has planned for the rest of 2017.
 “I’m about to start an artist-in-residency at Rudd Winery in Napa Valley in October.
 They invited me to spend a month on their property to do studio work—away from my NYC routine—with the support of people who work at the winery.
 I’m hoping to work with their on-staff biologist and others who can help me build large-scale pieces.”

-There is something fundamental that attracts me to Moyer’s work, even if I’m unable to fully articulate its meaning.
+There is something fundamental to Moyer’s work.
 There is a consistent texture to the work that attracts all of your sense.
 This primacy of texture may be why she so rarely uses a glaze.
 “In general, I am more interested in the clay body (the type of clay and its mineral components) than the glazed surfaces commonly covering clay.
-For me, glazes can be like a person who has great skin who wears too much make up.
-Instead I use oxides—metals, like cobalt and iron that look more like it is of the clay, than sitting on it.
+For me, glazes can be like a person who has great skin who wears too much makeup.
+Instead, I use oxides—metals, like cobalt and iron that look more like it is of the clay, than sitting on it.
 I also use a treatment called terra sigillata — an ancient way of using a refined liquid clay over another type of clay, in my case with the intention of forming cracks).”